 The guy playing the guitar in Deliverance is Ronnie Cox."
 Well the Ronnie Cox part is true, the rest is just made up stuff.

 The actual song from the movie was written by Arthur "Guitar Boogie" Smith (previously mentioned in R&R pt.
 1) and performed by Smith (guitar) and Don Reno (banjo) and titled "Feudin' Banjos" (1955).
 The music for the song in the movie was performed by Eric Weissberg on banjo and Steve Mandell on guitar, and used without permission from Smith who was not credited and later was successful in a lawsuit.

 "Jingle Bells” was not a Christmas song!
 It was written in the mid-19th century by James Pierpont, who was living in the Southern US at the time and missing the snowy winters of his home in New England.
-Seems it was played around the Thanksgiving holiday and noting the beginning of winter as time went on the two holidays and subsequently the music just got linked together.
-Hey "River" by Joni Mitchell is not a Christmas song either but it's now a staple song of radio stations and artists covering 'Holiday' songs.
+Seems it was played around the Thanksgiving holiday and noting the beginning of winter, as time went on the two holidays and subsequently the music just got linked together.
+Hey "River" by Joni Mitchell is not really a 'Christmas' song either as it was released in the summer, but it's now a staple song of radio stations and artists covering 'Holiday' songs.